42Automation/long-context-experiments/README.md

 * Q1.
 What is the net sales for Japan in 2024?
 * Q2.
 What year had the biggest operating expenditure for Apple?
 * Q3.
 What is the net income per FTE in 2024 at Apple?
+* Q4.
+What determines the vesting conditions for performance awards in Apple's 2022 Stock Plan?

 ## References